Tips & Tonics

 A: Here's what you can do to get

 your Christmas cactus bloomin' again.
 This plant needs a temperature range of 55-70

 degrees F. Anything higher or lower, and you'll have blooming problems.
 The amount

 of light (or more specifically darkness) it gets also affects blooming.
 If you want

 it to bloom for Christmas, you'll have to keep your cactus in an area that's cool

-and on the dryish side during mid Sept. to mid Nov. until flower buds set.
+and on the dryish side during mid-September to mid-November until flower buds set.
 During

 this time, it should not have more than 11 hours of light during the day.
 It needs

 to be in a spot that gets bright light with no direct sun during the day and uninterrupted

 darkness at night.
 Watch out for any artificial light sources that can interfere